shopware/docs/resources/references/adr/2022-07-21-adding-the-storable-flow-to-implement-delay-action-in-flow-builder.md

 You can find the original version [here](https://github.com/shopware/platform/blob/trunk/adr/2022-07-21-adding-the-storable-flow-to-implement-delay-action-in-flow-builder.md)
 {% endhint %}

+# Adding the `StorableFlow` instead of the `FlowEvent` for implementing the flow DelayAction in flow builder

 ## Context

 The actions in Flow Builder are listening for Business Events.
 We want to implement the flow DelayAction in Flow Builder,